khuang28jhu/bs3/README.md

 -m MET             Supply the single-base resolution methylation level file generated during the
                    methylation rate calculation (in CG format)

--a ANNOTATION      Suppply the gene annotation file to build the meta-plot
+-a ANNOTATION      Suppply the gene annotation file to build the meta-plot (in gff3 format)

 -r GENOME_REGION   Select the genomeic region to be plotted for the meta-plot, transposon or gene.
                    Select each with the option ```-r gene``` or ```-r transposon```; (default: gene)